-Content: Do you love hunting, fishing, wildlife, and the great outdoors?
-If you do, you will want to take this hands on elective.
+Content: This is a hands-on course for students who love hunting, fishing, trapping, and the great outdoors!
 In this class you learn about the animals, fish and wildlife you are interested in.
 If you want to find a career dealing with wildlife this class will help you do that.
 We explore wildlife habitats, management practices and everything else about wildlife that you can imagine.
-Activities will include: taxidermy projects, field trip to a fish hatchery, focus on Wisconsin wild animals/fish, score deer antlers, and having tons of guest speakers from the DNR who share hands on activities and information on the wildlife all around us.
+Activities will include: taxidermy projects, wood duck nesting studies, field trip to a fish hatchery, focus on Wisconsin wild animals/fish, scoring deer antlers, and having tons of guest speakers from the DNR who share hands-on activities and information about the wildlife all around us.